rbowsley/lamplighthelp/source/24-4-0_Expense_Module:_Cost_data_linked_to_Staff_Management_Module..markdown

 To be able to calculate the staffing cost, first you will need to add each staff member's hourly rate to their record.
 - Go to the profile of the staff member whose hourly rate you want to add.
 - Click on the 'Contract details' tab (you will only see this is you have the Staffing Module, and you are in the management hierarchy for this member of staff.
-For more on this see [29.1.1 Staff Management Module: The Hierarchy](/help/index/p/29.1.1).
+For more on this see [29.1.0 Staff Management Module: Setup](/help/index/p/29.1.0).
 - Click on the menu button to the left of the contract whose hourly salary you want to edit, or click 'add' to enter details of a new contract.
 - Enter the rate into the 'hourly salary' box and click 'save'.